Sapphires are One of the “Big 3” Most Precious Colored Gemstones

 The sapphire is a variety of the mineral corundum the second hardest natural mineral known to mankind.
 Ruby is the red variety of corundum – all other colours are called sapphire; even pink.
 This means sapphires and rubies are both are varieties of the mineral corundum just in different colours.

-When you think of sapphires, you probably think of a rich blue colour, but sapphires actually come in almost every colour of the rainbow – including pink, peach, purple, yellow, orange, green, teal or colourless.
+When you think of sapphires, you probably think of a rich blue colour, but sapphires actually come in almost every colour of the rainbow – including pink sapphire, peach sapphire, purple sapphire, yellow sapphire, orange sapphire, green sapphire, teal sapphire and colourless sapphire or leuko sapphire.
 Red sapphires are better known as rubies.
 Red sapphires are called rubies, but depending on culture and continent, there are differences between what is considered a pink sapphire or a ruby.

 Sapphires get their colours from trace elements in the mineral corundum.
 Classic blue sapphires contain iron and titanium, and trace elements of chromium can turn corundum pink, while more chromium turns it into a ruby.